selfhosters/selfhosters.net/docs/Tips/discord_notifications/discord_notifications.md

 2. Scroll down to the Slack agent, enable the agent, paste your webhook URL and give it a name.
 (The name you add here will override the name you gave it in the Discord settings)
 At the end of your webhook URL add ==/slack== so the URL looks like this: `https://discordapp.com/api/webhooks/40832456738934/7DcEpWr5V24OIEIELjg-KkHky86SrOgTqA/slack`
-3. To test teh connection you can just click the Test button.
+3. To test the connection you can just click the Test button.

 !!! note "Note"
     There are some limitations on what the different notifications titles and messages can be.